 How Long To Smoke Ribs at 250 Degrees

 At 250 degrees, a 3-pound rack of baby back ribs should take about 5 hours to cook.
-The recipe below is for smoked baby backs, but if you’d prefer to substitute spare ribs, plan on 6 hours of cooking time.
+The recipe below is for smoked baby backs, but if you’d prefer to substitute spare ribs, plan on 6 to 8 hours of cooking time.
 Remember to account for any variances in weight when you’re planning your cookout.

 Smoked Baby Back Ribs

 Once you’ve brought your baby back ribs home from the butcher, trim off the silverskin.
 That’s the grayish membrane that runs along the bone side of the rack.
 Sometimes, the butcher will do this job for you, but if not, it’s easy enough to remove it yourself using a sharp knife.
 Trim off any excess fat while you’re at it.

 Pat the rib rack dry with a paper towel.
 Apply a light coating of prepared yellow or Dijon mustard.
 This will give the spice rub something to cling to.
 You can use a store-bought rub if you’d prefer, or mix together a blend of salt, pepper, cumin, smoked paprika, brown sugar, and cayenne pepper.

 Set your smoker to 250 degrees Fahrenheit.
 When it reaches the right temperature, set the unwrapped rib rack on the cooking grate and close the lid.
 Let the ribs cook for 2 hours without peeking.
 During this time, the pork will become saturated with smoke flavor.

 After 2 hours, take the ribs out of the smoker.
 Prepare a double layer of heavy-duty aluminum foil and drizzle it with a small amount of honey and melted butter.
 Place the rack on the foil, wrapping it tightly to create a seal.
 Set it back in the smoker to cook for another 2 hours.